jonthegray/filings-navigator/README.md

 - Add production versions of frontend bundles: uglified, minified, no sourcemaps
 - Add tests for API endpoints, query methods, automated UI tests
+- Add custom API endpoints for client page loads (e.g. filings, recipients, and first page of awards for the Awards page)
 - General UX improvements to Awards page: paging vs. infinite scroll with virtualization, count of results
-- More investment in (or integration with existing) CSS theme: using a nicer font, color palette, component library and/or design system
+- More investment in (or integration with existing) CSS theme: a nicer font, color palette, component library and/or design system
-- Code reorganization: `AwardsPage.tsx` especially is complex and disorganized.
-Since React is more sandbox-ey than prescriptive, code organization and style is enforced by tools like Prettier, linting, and--at worst--unenforced convention.
+- Code reorganization: Since React is more sandbox-ey than prescriptive, code organization and style is enforced by tools like Prettier, linting, and--at worst--unenforced convention.
 - Explore better patterns for documenting API endpoints and query parameters

 ### Total time: ~12 hours